 PODCASTS: The observance of the Day this year gives us a chance to increase awareness about the relevance of mountain ecosystems and call for nature-based solutions, best practices and investments that build resilience, reduce vulnerability and increase the ability of mountains to adapt to daily threats and extreme climatic events.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Communities and organizations are welcome to celebrate mountains by participating to the IMD2024 Photo contest.
-The posters, banners and other materials are available on Trello.
+CAMPAIGN MATERIALS: Communities and organizations are welcome to celebrate mountains by participating to the IMD2025 Photo contest.
+The photo contest aims to highlight the unique role mountains and glaciers play in the global water cycle, providing freshwater and essential ecosystem services.
+The posters, banners and other materials are available.
 Get the communication materials!

 WHY WE CELEBRATE THE DAY?